presidentofusa/blog/site/content/post/the-foundation-of-all-space-time-travel-in-the-universe/index.md

   arise where all FTL routes start and end.
 image: l-intro-1651612423.jpg
 ---
-Grandmaster Space Time Navigator of Intergalactic Starfleet as y the ythbesy they have ever seen
+Grandmaster Space Time Navigator of Intergalactic Starfleet as the best navigator they have ever seen